 - Neurological or originating from trauma to a nerve root.

 Post-traumatic headaches often feel like migraines and may cause similar symptoms, such as nausea, vomiting, pulsating pain.
 These headaches may not appear for several days or even weeks post-accident and must receive medical care to diagnose the underlying trauma.

-A post-concussive headache is a type of post-traumatic headache caused by a traumatic brain injury (TBI), such as a concussion.
+A post-concussive headache is a type of post-traumatic headache caused by a car accident TBI, such as a concussion.
 During an accident, the force of the collision causes the soft tissue of the brain to strike against the hard bone of the skull, which can bruise and damage sensitive brain cells.

 Headaches are very common after a direct blow to the brain, like a concussion.
 Known as post-concussion syndrome, a head injury like a concussion can create chemical changes in the brain that cause chronic headaches, sound and light sensitivity, and even sensitivity to certain smells.

 Other symptoms of a post-concussive headache include memory loss, dizziness, ringing in the ears (tinnitus), and brain fog.
 These symptoms often begin in the first few days after the accident.
 Headaches may begin upon awakening for those who lost consciousness during the crash.